Credit cards for bad credit are designed for people who want to improve their credit score.

-What if I have no credit history?
+Can I apply for a credit card if I have no credit history?

 If you have no credit history, this means you’re essentially ‘invisible’ to lenders and credit referencing agencies, who have no way of knowing how you manage your money or how you handle credit.
 If you want to take out a credit card, you may need to apply for a credit card for bad credit – this can then be used to help build up your credit score.

 If you have no credit history, using credit correctly might see your score improve more quickly than if you have a bad credit history.
 It’s worth noting that things like CCJs, IVAs, and even missed payments are visible on your credit report and can lower your score, so it helps to keep on top of your finances.

 Will my eligibility be guaranteed with a credit card check?